Jamilnineteen91/High-Card-Low-Card/README.md

 - User's held card is then compared to computers card.
 - In the case of a draw, the process will repeat itself until the highest card is determined.
 - Player with the highest card wins the round.
 - Both cards are then put back into the deck.
+- Aces are low!
 - First player to 5 wins!